informalsystems/quint/doc/repl.md

 ![State chart](./img/kettle-state1.svg)

-If you think, this diagram is not very realistic, you are right.
+If you think, "this diagram is not very realistic", you are right.
 We will extend it later.

 ### 5.1.
 Introducing state variables

-Similar to definitions, we introduce state variables:
+In addition to definitions and values, we also declare state variables:

 ```sh
 >>> var temperature: int